Philosophiæ Naturalis Principia Mathematica: Third edition, 1726

-After his serious illness in 1722 and after the appearance of a reprint of the second edition in Amsterdam in 1723, the 80-year-old Newton began to revise once again the Principia in the fall of 1723.
+After his serious illness in 1722 and after the appearance of a reprint of the second edition in Amsterdam in 1723, the 80-year-old Newton began to revise once again the Principia in the autumn of 1723.
 The third edition was published 25 March 1726, under the stewardship of Henry Pemberton, M.D., a man of the greatest skill in these matters...; Pemberton later said that this recognition was worth more to him than the two hundred guinea award from Newton.

 In 1739–1742, two French priests, Pères Thomas LeSeur and François Jacquier (of the Minim order, but sometimes erroneously identified as Jesuits), produced with the assistance of J.-L. Calandrini an extensively annotated version of the Principia in the 3rd edition of 1726.
 Sometimes this is referred to as the Jesuit edition: it was much used, and reprinted more than once in Scotland during the 19th century.

 Émilie du Châtelet also made a translation of Newton's Principia into French.
 Unlike LeSeur and Jacquier's edition, hers was a complete translation of Newton's three books and their prefaces.
 She also included a Commentary section where she fused the three books into a much clearer and easier to understand summary.
 She included an analytical section where she applied the new mathematics of calculus to Newton's most controversial theories.
 Previously, geometry was the standard mathematics used to analyse theories.
 Du Châtelet's translation is the only complete one to have been done in French and hers remains the standard French translation to this day.